Pacific Palisades, Los Angeles: Santa Monica Canyon

 Santa Monica Canyon, named for the historic Rancho Boca de Santa Monica, is within the city of Los Angeles and is considered part of the Los Angeles community of Pacific Palisades.
 Canyon Charter School serves the local area.
 The neighborhood is bordered by Chautauqua Boulevard to the north and Adelaide Drive to the south.

 Demographics

 In 2009 the Los Angeles Timess "Mapping L.A." project supplied these Pacific Palisades statistics: a population of 25,507 residents in the 22.84 sqmi neighborhood, giving a population density of 1,048 PD/sqmi, among the lowest for the city and the county.
 Demographic data from the 2023 US Census American Community Survey indicated a population that was 81% Non-Hispanic White, 6% Asian, 1% Black, 8% multiracial; 4% of residents were Hispanic or Latino, of any race.
-Pacific Palisades is notable for a large Jewish population, with an estimated 5,000-10,000 Jewish residents.

 Parks and recreation

 City parks

 The Los Angeles Department of Recreation and Parks operates several recreational facilities in Pacific Palisades.